open-feature/flagd/README.md

     ```

     Or use docker:
     _Note - In Windows, use WSL system for both the file location and Docker runtime.
-Mixed file systems does not
+Mixed file systems don't
     work and this is a [limitation of Docker](https://github.com/docker/for-win/issues/8479)_

     ```sh